MicrosoftDocs/iis-docs/iis/extensions/introduction-to-iis-express/iis-75-express-readme.md

 ## Installation

-You can install IIS 7.5 Express using Web Platform Installer, or through the [Microsoft Download Center](https://www.microsoft.com/download/).
+You can install IIS 7.5 Express through the [Microsoft Download Center](https://www.microsoft.com/download/).

 <a id="UsingIISExpress"></a>